How to Write Nursing Notes (20+ Nursing Note Examples)

 • The patients who run away without permission

-• Patient’s personal information: Do not include personal information concerning the patients’ family members and friends. no information that is too personal should be included in the note.
+• Patient’s personal information: Do not include personal information concerning the patients’ family members and friends.
+No information that is too personal should be included.

 • Dialogues with providers: Do not input the dialogues about patients between the providers.
 The nurse should only state what she has told some physicians.